amerbilic/next-flow-template/README.md

-# flow-next-template
+# next-flow-template

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A Next.js 13 template for building apps with Flow UI and Tailwind CSS.

 ## Usage